-Stop mining expansions in the
+Stop the mining expansions

 Between 2010 and 2020, there was a total of 18,069 ha of forest cleared in the South West of WA.
 Over 60% of this, or 11,290ha was a result of bauxite mining.